PyPSA/pypsa-eur/doc/supply_demand.rst

 *Large-scale CHP*

-Large Combined Heat and Power plants are included in the model if it is specified in the `config file. <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L235>`_.
+Large Combined Heat and Power plants are included in the model if it is specified in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L235>`_.

 CHPs are based on back pressure plants operating with a fixed ratio of electricity to heat output.
 The efficiencies of each are given on the back pressure line, where the back pressure coefficient cb is the electricity output divided by the heat output.
 (For a more complete explanation of the operation of CHPs refer to the study by Dahl et al. : `Cost sensitivity of optimal sector-coupled district heating production systems <https://arxiv.org/pdf/1804.07557.pdf>`_.